wundergraph/wundergraph/docs-website/src/pages/docs/wunderctl-reference/wunderctl-start.md

 The cmd `wunderctl start` starts WunderNode and WunderGraph Server together in a single process.

-The main purpose is to start Wundergraph in production.
+The main purpose is to simplify running all WunderGraph components in production mode.
 To start the development process you should use `wunderctl up` instead.

 {% callout type="warning" %}